floatinghotpot/cordova-admob-pro/README.md

 - 2% Ad traffic will be shared, as return for the support and maintenance effort.
 - You will get commercial-level support with high priority, prompt and professional.

-If you don't like this model, please consider using the open source version. https://github.com/floatinghotpot/cordova-plugin-admob
+If you prefer fully open source model, please consider using the open source version. https://github.com/floatinghotpot/cordova-plugin-admob

 Project outsourcing and consulting service is also available.